dubhalley/Tube_Synth_How_to/README.md

 # Tube Synth - How to

 The first one !!
 Whoooooohooooo :)

-I'll describe all my journey of tube's noob :)
+I'll describe my journey of tube's noob :)

 You'll find here my work in progress like a prototype :)